Vizgen/vizgen-postprocessing/docs/source/installation.rst

 =========================================================

 Docker Image
-    In order to support a completely reproducible analysis environment, we provide a Docker image of the Vizgen Post-processing Tool ``vpt`` that can be deployed locally, in a high-performance compute (HPC) environment, or in the cloud.
+    In order to support a completely reproducible analysis environment, Vizgen provides a Docker image of the Vizgen Post-processing Tool ``vpt`` that can be deployed locally, in a high-performance compute (HPC) environment, or in the cloud.
 The docker image contains ``vpt`` and all dependencies, as well as: